Nibbetts/analyst/README.md

 ### Spatial:

+*NOTE:* When "stats" is listed for a property, these are included: avg, min, max, range, distribution graph of.

 - centroid
-- dist. to centroid avg, min, max, range, graph of distribution of.
+- dist. to centroid stats
 - medoid
 - dispersion
 - remoteness -- avg dist to nearest
-- dist. to nearest min, max, \*range, graph of distribution of.
+- dist. to nearest stats
 - broadness -- max dist to furthest
-- dist. to furthest avg, min, range, graph of distr.
+- dist. to furthest stats

 ### Clustering:

-*NOTE:* For each property of a cluster type, these stats are always available: avg, min, max, range, distribution graph of.
+*NOTE:* When "stats" is listed for a property of a cluster type, these are included for that property: avg, min, max, range, distribution graph of.

 #### Extremities: (Mutual Furthest-Neighbor Pairs)

-- num extremities -- probably depends strongly on dimensionality, but shows the spherical-ness of the distribution in the space.
+- num extremities -- probably depends strongly on dimensionality, but is related to the sphericality of the distribution in the space.
-- extremity length avg, * min, * max, range, graph of distr.
+- extremity length stats

 #### Nodes: (Mutual Nearest-Neighbor Pairs)

 - num nodes
 - nodal factor
-- node length avg, min, max, range, graph of distr.
+- node length stats
 - alignment factor

-#### Hubs: (Nodal Proximity Groups)
+#### Hubs: (Nodal Common Nearest-Neighbor Groups)

 - num hubs
 - hub num stats